secoats/oats_notes/metasploit.md

 ...in order to scan a machine in the other subnet.
 You will probably only be able to TCP CONNECT scan through the socks proxy.

-You can create a FoxyProxy settting in order to visit websites.
+You can create a FoxyProxy setting in order to visit websites in the subnet with Firefox.
+Make sure to set it to SOCKS4 instead of the default HTTP.

 ### Single port forward